-Look to others in your department who have successfully completed their comps.
-How are comps structured?
+More experienced graduate students have a lot to offer.
+Look to students who have successfully completed their comps.
+Ask questions like: How are comps structured?
 Ask them how they prepared, what they would do differently, and how confident did they feel on exam day.
 Of course also ask about the content of the test.

 Consult with faculty.

 Usually one or more faculty will sit down with students and talk about the test - what to expect.
 Sometimes this is in a group setting.
 Otherwise ask your mentor or a trusted faculty member.
 Be prepared with specific questions, such as how important is understanding and citing classic research as compared with current work?
 How is the exam organized?
 Ask for suggestions on how to prepare.

 Gather classic literature.
 Conduct literature searches to gather the newest most important pieces of research.
 Be careful because it's easy to become consumed and overwhelmed with this part.
 You wont be able to download and read everything.
 Make choices.

 What are the challenges you face in preparing to take the comps?
 Locating study materials, reading them, managing your time, keeping productive, and learning how to discuss the interrelations of theory and research are all part of studying for comps.
 Do you have a family?
 Roommate?
 Do you have the space to spread out?
 A quiet place to work?
 Think about all the challenges you face and then devise solutions.